DmndCrow/react-generate-component/README.md

 # react-generate-component
 react-generate-component is the npm package (not yet) for dynamic component generation using bash script (build.sh).
+By providing component name (or names, splitted by space), new component will be generated in src/components/ directory.
 It can be further extended by creating new templates using examples from __basic__ and __redux__ templates.

 By default, package uses __basic__ template and if no component name provided, _Template_ named component will be generated.